Abarim Publications' online Biblical Greek Dictionary

 - In combination with of the common preposition κατα (kata), meaning down from, down upon, down in, this unused verb forms the verb καταδικαζω (katadikazo), meaning to give judgment against a person or to recognize evidence against a person; to condemn someone.
 This verb is used 5 times; see full concordance.

-- With the common prefix of negation α (a) the noun αδικος (adikos), meaning unjust or unrighteous.
-This noun is used 12 times, see full concordance, and from it come the following words:
+- With the common prefix of negation α (a): the adjective αδικος (adikos), meaning unjust or unrighteous.
+This adjective is used 12 times, see full concordance, and from it come the following words:

 - The verb αδικεω (adikeo), meaning to act unjustly or do wrong.
 This verb is used 27 times, see full concordance, and often in the sense of to violate or harm (Matthew 20:13, Luke 10:19, Acts 25:11).
 From it derives: